-Applications for the 2017 Fund for Latino Scholarship have closed.
+Applications for the 2018 Fund for Latino Scholarship are open.
+Apply here!

 The Fund’s primary goal is to encourage and support the recruitment, retention, and promotion of Latina/o political scientists (especially students and tenure track junior faculty); our secondary goal is to support research on Latino politics in the United States (especially students and tenure track junior faculty).
 Grants will be made to individuals, institutions, and projects whose purposes most clearly match the goals of the Fund, and whose proposals most persuasively demonstrate capacity for successful completion.
 The Fund for Latino Scholarship is an APSA Centennial Center Research Grant.